compops/pmh-tutorial/r/README.md

 --------------
 These are the main script files that implement the various algorithms discussed in the tutorial.

-**example1-lgss.R** State estimation in a LGSS model using the KM and a fully-adapted PF (faPF).
+**example1-lgss.R** State estimation in a LGSS model using the KF and a fully-adapted PF (faPF).
 The code is discussed in Section 3.1 and the results are presented in Section 3.2 as Figure 4 and Table 1.

 **example2-lgss.R** Parameter estimation of one parameter in the LGSS model using PMH with the faPF as the likelihood estimator.
 The code is discussed in Section 4.1 and the results are presented in Section 4.2 as Figure 5.